AAP announces 5 more candidates for Punjab Assembly polls | Politics

 AAP announces 5 more candidates for Punjab Assembly polls

-The Aam Aadmi Party (AAP) on Monday released its seventh list with five candidates for the upcoming Punjab Assembly Elections.
+The Aam Aadmi Party (AAP) on Sunday released another list of five candidates to field in the upcoming Punjab Assembly polls, scheduled to be held in February.

 - Country: